So, you don’t have a blog for your business.

 You just can’t write

 Righto.
-I say that most people can write, but they’ve had someone in their past tell them otherwise, perhaps as early as primary school.
+In my experience, most people can write - they can certainly write well enough to blog.
 All you have to do is tell your story and share what you know.
 Don’t overthink it.
 If you genuinely can’t write, you can probably do something else like record yourself speaking on video and share that.
-Someone else can transcribe it or put it in blog form for you to make your words come alive on the screen.
+Someone else can transcribe it or put it in blog form for you.
 Totally do-able.

 Your audience doesn’t want to read blogs